w3f/Grants-Program/applications/RareLink.md

 * **Costs:** 0.257 BTC (equivalent to $4000)
 * **Programming Language:** HTML and Javascript
 * **Task**:
-  * Web UI: users should be able to mint, transfer and burn their dynamic NFT through the website on Polkadot;
+  * Web UI: users should be able to mint, transfer and burn their dynamic NFT through the website on Polkadot.
+We will build our own UI on top of Polkadot.js;
   * SDK: in order to facilitate the third-party integration, a Javascript SDK will be built so developers can easily invoke APIs to mint, transfer and burn dynamic NFTs in their own applications.
 * **Test**:
   * run an end-to-end test on the Web to demonstrate the minting, transfer, updating and burning of dynamic NFTs